Breast Reduction in Columbus, Ohio

 It is important to consider pregnancy status and planning, tattoo locations, nipple piercings and other breast conditions in advance.

-Dr. Donaldson and Dr. Sieffert perform breast reduction surgery under general anesthesia.
-This means that you will be asleep for the surgery, which usually lasts between two and three hours.
+Our surgeons perform breast reduction surgery under general anesthesia.
+This means that you will be asleep for the operation, which usually lasts between two and three hours.

-There are three primary options for incisions, all of which involve cutting around the pigmented area or nipple-areolar complex (NAC).
+There are two primary options for incisions which begin with cutting around the pigmented area or nipple-areolar complex (NAC).
 Dr. Donaldson or Dr. Sieffert will recommend the best choice for you.
-Incision options include:

 • A keyhole-shaped pattern, with an incision around the areola and down to the breast crease